alanoudmk/Employee-Record-Management/README.md

    - Users can choose to display all the employee records stored in the system.
    - The program retrieves and displays all the employee details, including ID, name, first day of work, phone number, address, work hours, and salary.

-The program utilizes concepts from data structures and algorithms to efficiently manage and manipulate employee records.
-It likely employs data structures such as linked lists, arrays, or trees to store and organize the employee records.
-Algorithms for searching, insertion, deletion, and traversal may also be implemented.